UbuntuBudgie/budgie-extras/README.md

      ninja -v
      sudo ninja install

-## Runtime dependencies
+## Build/Runtime dependencies

-The following packages are required for the plugins to work:
+The following packages are required for the various Python plugins to work:

  - wmctrl
  - xdotool